 - For a thawed 3-5 pound roast it will need 60-80 minutes on high.
 For a frozen roast of the same size, you’ll need to add about 20-30 minutes to the cooking time.

-How do you cook a roast in an instant pot?
+To cook a beef roast in an instant pot, follow these simple steps!

-- To cook a roast in an instant pot, first season the meat generously on all sides.
+- First, season the meat generously on all sides.

 - Add oil to the pot and set to the saute setting.
 Sear meat on all sides, then set the pressure cook setting on high.